pbyr/website_new/content/publication/ESD2013/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "*Energy for Sustainable Development* 17(3):288-295. [[PDF](https://www.sciencedirect.com/science/article/pii/S0973082613000094)] [[Data and code](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/5NYEQN)]"
+publication = "*Energy Research & Social Science* 94:28-36. [[PDF](https://www.sciencedirect.com/science/article/pii/S2214629615300128)] [[Data and code](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ANE5F6)]"
 # publication_short = "In *ICA*"

 # Abstract and optional shortened version.
-abstract = "Cost-effective approaches to mitigating climate change depend on advances in clean energy technologies, such as solar and wind power.
-Given increased technology innovation in developing countries, led by China, we focus our attention on global patterns of renewable energy innovation.
-Utilizing highly valuable international patents as our indicator of innovation, we examine the economic and political determinants of energy innovation in 74 countries across the world, 1990–2009.
-We find that high oil prices and domestic renewable electricity generation capacity both increase innovation.
-There is no effect for corruption, but our findings suggest that democratic institutions may contribute to innovation.
-The main implication of our work for policymakers is that increasing renewable electricity capacity in developing countries could significantly contribute to global innovation in renewable energy."
+abstract = "In India, where energy access is limited, how does the public react to the government's inability to provide citizens with basic energy services, such as electricity and clean cooking fuel?
+We answer this question using a survey conducted in two rural villages of Uttar Pradesh.
+First, we examine the association between a respondent's opinion on state intervention and policy failure.
+Specifically, we focus on whether people who believe in state intervention are likely to have lower levels of satisfaction with the government's energy access policies.
+Second, we examine the link between policy failure and the likelihood that people consider a political candidate's energy views in voting.
+We find that people's preference for government intervention has a negative effect on satisfaction levels with government policies, and that people who blame the government for policy failures are less likely to take a political candidate's energy policies into account when voting."
 # abstract_short = "A short version of the abstract."

 # Featured image thumbnail (optional)